andrevidela/Research-report/Thesis/index.md

 Deforestation\cite{deforestation} is an algorithm designed to avoid extraneous allocation when performing list operations in a programming language close to System-F.  The assumption that operations on lists must be linear was made to avoid duplicating operations.
 If a program was non-linear, the optimisation would duplicate each of the computation associated with the non-linear variable, making the resulting program less efficient.

-While deforestation itself might not be the algorithm that we want to implement today, it is likely we can come up with a similar set of optimisation rules in Idris2 that rely on linearity.
+While deforestation itself might not be the algorithm that we want to implement today, it is likely we can come up with a similar set of optimisation rules in Idris2 that relies on linearity.

 Using linearity to avoid duplicating computation was again investigated in _Once upon a Type_\cite{once_upon_a_type} which formalises the detection and inference of linear variables.
 And uses this information for safe inlining.
 Indeed, arbitrarily inlining functions might result in duplicated computation: